 While predicting a new output is useful, it would be even more interesting to observe what is the decision boundary of the SVM.
-To do this, test inputs can be used to evaluate what the SVM would predict as their class labels.
-These test inputs can also be used to determine the decision boundary of the SVM.
-Thus, we create these test inputs using meshgrid, a package included in Numpy that will evenly space out the test inputs between preset values (the lowest and highest x and y coordinates found in the training inputs).
-The distance between each input, or step size, is given by the parameter h.
+To do this we use the meshgrid function from the numpy library.
+With it, we esentialy create a grid array of coordinates within the bounds of our dataset, which we can then classify and plot according to the predicted class’ color.
+The distance between each grid point, or step size, is given by the parameter h.
 A low value of h will yield a higher number of test inputs and a smoother and more precise decision boundary.
 A high value of h will yield a lower number of test inputs and a rougher and less precise decision boundary.
-To ensure that the h is small enough, we can set it at about 100 times smaller than the width of our dataset distribution.
+To ensure that the h is small enough, we can set it at about 100 times smaller than the width of our dataset distribution[changed the code for this].
 The test inputs are then stored in a Pandas Dataframe.

 Creating test inputs.

-Subsequently, the predict function can be used on the test inputs to determine the decision boundary.
-First, the results, or predicted labels, are stored in a variable, predicted_labels, and it is then subsequently stored in a Pandas Dataframe along with the test inputs.
+[not needed]

 SVM predictions on test inputs.

-Finally, we can plot the decision boundary using Seaborn and Matplotlib to visualise the decision zones that the SVM has learned to represent for each class.
+Finally, we can plot the decision boundary using Seaborn and Matplotlib to visualise the decision zones that the SVM has learned to represent for each class. [countour plot looks better and should be faster I think]

 Decision Boundary on test inputs.

-As it can be noted, implementation of the SVM in Python requires just a few lines of code.
-This makes using the SVM in python very simple and gives access to its classification power by the click of a button.
+As it can be noted, implementation of the SVM in Python requires just a few lines of code [might be useful to put all the lines in one cell and image].
+This makes using the SVM in python very simple .

+[Whole subsection on overlapping classes should be here, code is ready]

+[subsection title for cancer dataset]

 This is not only applicable to 2D datasets, but to bigger, more “realistic”, datasets as well.
 In the Scikit-learn library, there are many such datasets provided to test, practice or evaluate a model.
 One of such is the breast cancer dataset, which contains 589 inputs with 30 features for a malign or benign tumour.
 This data set can be imported using the same“datasets” package already used for the previous task.
 We can store the inputs in a variable X and the targets in a variable Y.

-Once again, to get an organised view of the dataset, we can use a Pandas dataframe.
-As previous, this step is optional.
+Once again, to get an organized view of the dataset, we can use a Pandas dataframe.
+As previously, this step is optional.
 We can print the length of the dataset to see that there are 569 inputs with 30 features.
 We can use the .head() function to see the first five inputs.

 To train and evaluate an SVM on the new dataset, the same steps as in figure X can be done.
-First, we create the SVM (in this case with an “rbf” kernel) and then train it on the dataset with the fit function.
+First, we create the SVM (in this case with an “rbf” kernel [this is the default I think.
+We should have a whole subection that briefly goes on the different hyperparameters and more or less when to tune each of them.
+We should also make a separate tutorial on hyperparam tuning with sklearn (Pipeline, Cross-validation, param grid/random search)]) and then train it on the dataset with the fit function.
 Subsequently, with the score function we can observe that the SVM has correctly classified around 92% of the dataset.
+[Testing on trainng set again.
+Added a split-train-test and confusion matrix to new code]